Byron2306/VAMP/README.md

 It uses **Playwright** for authenticated browser automation, **NWU Brain** for scoring extracted evidence, and a **WebSocket bridge** for frontend-extension integration.

+> ⚠️ Platform automation notice: Use this project only where you have explicit permission
+> to automate logins, scraping, or metadata extraction.
+Review each platform's terms of
+> service and anti-automation policies (Outlook/Office365, OneDrive, Google Drive,
+> NextCloud, eFundi) before running connectors, and add any required trademark or usage
+> notices when demonstrating the tool.

 ---

 ## 🏗 System Architecture